roman-milk/roman-milk.github.io/the-conversion-1.md

  A trip to My Videos let me see Vickie being an absolute slut as in thirty-one videos clips she was fucked in all three holes and in a couple of clips she was taken in all three at once.

  The mother lode was in My Documents and it was there that I learned the meaning of CSW.
 There, on the hard drive, was every story that Cyber Slut Wife had written, including a few that I had not yet read.
 My own wife was one of my favorite authors and the stories she wrote were of the things she had been doing behind my back.
 I'd even gotten myself off to a couple of them and wasn't that a kick in the teeth.
-Report_Story #2